shimizu-aist/test/accommodation/index.md

       <a href="https://www.tsukuba.hoteljalcity.com/eng/" target="_blank" rel="noopener noreferrer" style="text-decoration: none; color: inherit; display: inline;">Hotel JAL City Tsukuba</a>
     </h3>
     <p>2-20-1 Takezono, Tsukuba, Ibaraki 305-0032, Japan</p>
-    <p>Located approximately 800 meters (about an 11-minute walk) from Tsukuba Station on the Tsukuba Express Line, HOTEL JAL City Tsukuba offers convenient access for conference participants.
-The hotel is adjacent to the conference venue and is the closest accommodation option, with just a 3-minute walk to the venue.</p>
+    <p>Hotel JAL City Tsukuba is located approximately 800 meters (about an 11-minute walk) from Tsukuba Station on the Tsukuba Express Line.
+Adjacent to the conference venue, it is the closest accommodation option, with just a 3-minute walk to the site.
+The hotel offers convenient access and is ideal for participants seeking proximity to the event.</p>
   </div>
   <div style="width: 50%; box-sizing: border-box;">
     <iframe